nokillkenny/rspec-capybara-page-object-example/README.md

 An example for capybara with page objects
 ============================================================

-I made this while running on OSX.
-You will need
+The setup below is intended for running on Macbook OSX.

+You will need this before running:

+    * Homebrew for OSX
     * Ruby 2.4+

+To install Homebrew, in your terminal, run the command

+    /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

+To check which version of Ruby you have run this command in terminal

+    ruby -v

+If you don't have a preference to what version Ruby you're using, this command will install the most stable version of ruby available

+    brew install ruby

 Firefox is installed as default.
-You will need Chrome or Safari driver installed to run tests on those browsers
+You will need Chromedriver installed to run tests for Chrome:

-With homebrew :  `brew install chromedriver`

-After download, please run this command to get dependencies
+    brew install chromedriver

+To run the test in chrome, change the broswer instance in `spec_helper.rb` from `:browser => :firefox` to `:browser => :chrome`

+Once you have completed the above steps, go to the project root folder and run this command to download ruby dependencies:

     bundle install

-To run the scenario:
+Use this command to run the UI test:

     bundle exec rspec spec/features/credit_app_user_flow.rb